rubocop/rspec-style-guide/README.md

       * the subject is correct
       * the sender e-mail is correct
-      * the e-mail is sent to the right e-mail address
+      * the e-mail is sent to the correct recipient
       * the e-mail contains the required information

     ```ruby